mattpolzin/JSONAPI-OpenAPI/README.md

 typealias SingleWidgetDocumentWithIncludes = Document<SingleResourceBody<Widget>, NoMetadata, NoLinks, Include1<Widget>, NoAPIDescription, BasicJSONAPIError<String>>

 //
-// Finally we can create a JSON Schema for the response body
+// Finally we can create a JSON Schema for the response body of a successful request
 //
-let jsonAPIResponseSchema = SingleWidgetDocumentWithIncludes.openAPINode(using: encoder)
+let jsonAPIResponseSchema = SingleWidgetDocumentWithIncludes.SuccessDocument.openAPISchema(using: encoder)

 print(String(data: try! encoder.encode(jsonAPIResponseSchema), encoding: .utf8)!)

+//
+// Or a failed request
+//
+let jsonAPIResponseErrorSchema = SingleWidgetDocumentWithIncludes.ErrorDocument.openAPISchema(using: encoder)

+//
+// Or a schema describing the response as `oneOf` the success or error respones
+//
+let jsonAPIResponseFullSchema = SingleWidgetDocumentWithIncludes.openAPISchema(using: encoder)
 ```

 The above code produces: